SrijaC2/sports-app/README.md

 # wd301-capstone project
-# sports-app: A React application
+# SportSpec: A React application

 This application enables users to access sports news articles, real-time match scores, and match details, while also offering personalization options for a tailored dashboard, including selecting favorite sports and teams for customized updates.